SmartTokenLabs/TokenScript/ERCs/ERC5XX0 draft.md

 #### Overview

 With the discussion above in mind we outline the solution proposed by this ERC.
 For this purpose we consider the following variables:
-- `SCPrivKey`: The private signing key to administrate a smart contract implementing this ERC, which is associated with the tokens issued.
+- `SCPrivKey`: The private signing key to administrate a smart contract implementing this ERC.
+Note that this doesn't have to be a new key especially added for this ERC.
+Most smart contracts made today already have an administration key to manage the tokens issued.
+It can be used to update the `scriptURI`.
 - `script`: The script supplying additional functionality to the tokens.

 With these variables in mind we can describe the life cycle of the `scriptURI` functionality: